Nitrocosm/obs-garmin-replay/README.md

 # OBS Garmin Voice Replay

-A native OBS Studio plugin that saves your replay buffer using voice commands.
-Just say the trigger phrase and your replay is saved!
+"okay garmin, make a shitty plugin that saves replay buffer when you say "garmin save video" in either german, french or english"

 its also all vibecoded slop but this is small so it should be okay!

+installer will always be in the releases tab on the right

 ## Features